** Exclusively for foreign nationals

 - 5. CCTV video recording

 - 4. Payment.
 Pay the locker usage fee.
-(Picture: After selecting payment method #1, place your T-money Card on the T-money Card reader.
-Make sure there is enough money in the T-money Card balance.)
+(Picture: After selecting payment method #1, place your T-money card on the T-money card reader.
+Make sure there is enough balance

 - 5. Open Locker.
 When your locker opens, put your belongings inside.

 - 6. Close Locker.
 Make sure to put your belongings on the red circle inside the locker.
 Close the locker, and it will lock automatically.

 * Do not lose the card you used to pay with, as you will need it to open the locker again.